ChrisWhealy/geonames_hana/README.md

     The expected initial load time for the entire database is about 15 minutes, after which these two tables will contain around 26 million rows between them

+***WARNING***
+The `ORG_GEONAMES_BASE_GEO_COUNTRIES` table contains data not only for all 252 countries in the world, but also a special country with the country code `XX`.

+This is the country code for geopolitical information that does not belong to any particular country.
+However, the geopolitical data falling into this category is downloaded from a GeoNames.org file called `no-country.zip` rather than the expected `XX.zip`.

 <!-- *********************************************************************** -->
 <a name="limitations"></a>